dskang/bemo-api/README.md

 ### Notification Services

-At login or when refreshing the friends list, the server fetches the user's contacts and translates them to Rendezvous IDs, which are passed back to the users.
+At login or when refreshing the friends list, the server fetches the user's contacts and translates them to Lumo IDs, which are passed back to the users.
 Additionally, every time the list is displayed, the server is queried and looks up who is online by indexing into the sessions table.